EU NIS 2 and RCE

 - Incident management: Prevention, detection and response to cyber incidents

-- Continuity: BCM and crisis management
+- Continuity: BCM, backups, disaster recovery and crisis management

 - Supply chain: Security with suppliers and development

-- Test and audit: Effectivity of information security
+- Measurements: Effectivity of information security

 International and European standards should be encouraged in implementing cybersecurity measures; member states can also prescribe EU cybersecurity certifications.